 If you run your business and don’t have any online presence, then you must pay heed to these words:

 “If your business is not on the Internet, then your business will be out of business.”Bill Gates, Co-Founder of Microsoft and Bill & Melinda Gates Foundation

-I know it seems overwhelming to some people to engage on all such social media channels.
-But it’s nevertheless essential for your business.
+While it may seem overwhelming to engage on all social channels, it’s nevertheless essential.
 The sooner you realize this the better.

-Finally, you have social media management platforms helping you to avoid changing your social hats every time you engage with your audience.
+Finally, you have social media management platforms helping you to avoid changing your social hats every now and then.

 Give them a try.
-Subscribe for the trial, and chances are you will cherish their presence in your business life.
+Subscribe for the trial, and chances are you will cherish their presence in your corporate life.